masteranza/ScienceNotebooks/README.md

 The project consists of Mathematica stylesheet and tools for creating TeX grade notebooks and Anki cards out of them.

 ##Installation and prerequisites
-Installation is a bit long, but the process will be improved if enough people will ask for it.
+Installation is a bit long and OSX only, but the process will be improved if enough people will ask for it.

+#### OSX El Capitan notice

+For those using the math fuctionality: Be sure to install the newest MacTeX.

 ###Mathematica
 The most expensive part of the setup, install a trial if you don't have the full version: https://www.wolfram.com/mathematica/trial/